nforgeio/neonKUBE/Images/neon-registry/README.md

 # Description

-This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a Docker Registry for a neonCLUSTER.
+This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a Docker registry for a neonCLUSTER.

 **neon-registry** is intended to be deployed as a Docker service or container on a neonCLUSTER with the **Ceph Filesystem** enabled.  **CephFS** implements a shared file system that is available on all cluster nodes as well as to Docker services and containers using the **neon volume driver**.
 Registry service instances or containers will all mount the same shared **neon** volume to store the Docker images.
 CephFS ensures that all registry instances see the same data and it also provides for data redundancy.